OPA Gatekeeper

 blueprint-system

-If OPA Gatekeeper is enabled in MKE 3, the templates, constraints and list of namespaces exempted from policy control are retained through the migration process.
+If OPA Gatekeeper is enabled in MKE 3, the templates, constraints and list of namespaces exempted from policy control are retained through the upgrade process.

 Test OPA Gatekeeper